• Home

 Tamron 17-70mm f/2.8

-If I could recommend one lens for travel, this would be it.
-The focal range works for the majority of situations and the f/2.8 aperture is great in low light and with subject isolation.
+If I had to recommend just one lens for travel, this would be it.
+The focal range covers almost everything—from wide landscapes to tighter compositions—so you won’t need to constantly switch lenses.
+The constant f/2.8 aperture is also great for low light and adds a nice depth to your images.

 Camera Accessories